FalconForceTeam/SOAPHound/README.md

 Note that this is a proof of concept tool and is not intended for production use.
 The tool is provided as is, without warranty of any kind.

-For additional details on the SOAPHound tool, please refer to the following blog post: TODO.
+For additional details on the SOAPHound tool, please refer to the following blog post: [SOAPHound — tool to collect Active Directory data via ADWS](https://falconforce.nl/soaphound-tool-to-collect-active-directory-data-via-adws/).

 # Usage